palantir/go-githubapp/README.md

 These are provided when calling `githubapp.NewClientCreator`:

 - `githubapp.WithClientUserAgent` sets a `User-Agent` string for all clients
-- `githubapp.WithClientCache` sets an HTTP cache for all clients
 - `githubapp.WithClientMiddleware` allows customization of the
   `http.RoundTripper` used by all clients and is useful if you want to log requests or emit metrics about GitHub requests and responses.

 The library provides the following middleware:

+- `githubapp.ClientCaching` sets an HTTP cache
 - `githubapp.ClientMetrics` emits the standard metrics described below
 - `githubapp.ClientLogging` logs metadata about all requests and responses